sproof/docs/docs/first/integrate-sproof.rst

 1. Create a sproof profile
 ===============================

-Please visit :doc:`create-profile` for instructions on how to create a profile.
-You will need your ``sproof-code`` in order to configure your docker client.
+If you have not done so already, please create a sproof profile first.
+Visit :doc:`create-profile` for more detailed instructions.
+You will need your ``sproof-code`` in order to configure your docker client in the next step.

 2. Install the docker client
 ===============================

-Please visit https://github.com/sproof/sproof-api-client for installation instructions for the docker client.
+In order to make use of the sproof API, the sproof API client needs to be installed on a physical or virtual machine.
+The client is available as a ready-to-use docker image.
+Please visit https://github.com/sproof/sproof-api-client for installation instructions.

-At the end of this step you get your access code.
-For production mode, we recommend to host this service on a public domain over TLS.
+..
+Hint:: If you plan to use the docker client in production, we recommend to host this service on a public domain over TLS.

+After the docker client setup, you get your access code for use in the next step.

 3. Integrate the client API
 ===============================

-Please visit :doc:`../docker/docker-api` for examples and instructions how to use the docker API.
-In the best case, you only need one POST request.
+You can now access the sproof API through the client API set up in the previous step.
+Examples and instructions on how to use the client API are provided in the docker API documentation (:doc:`../docker/docker-api`).
+You need your access code from the previous steps for some of the API calls.

+..
+Hint:: Depending on your use case, it may be sufficient to only use the `verify` API call, which is one POST request.
+Fully ready-to-use examples are provided in multiple common programming languages.

 4. Embed an iframe into your Website
 ===============================

-If everything works correctly, you can now embed the Webpage of the docker client into your application by using an iframe.
+If you have finished integrating the API and everything works as desired, you can embed the Webpage of the docker client into your application, e.g., by using an iframe.

-On http://localhost:6001, you can see a small verification page.
+Port 6001 of the machine on which you set up the docker client (step 2) features a HTTP server with a small verification page.
+Use, http://localhost:6001 or http://<your-machine-domain>:6001, respetively, to display this verification page.
+Alternatively, you can embed it into another page as described above.